wjsutton/games_night_viz/1_player_select.md

 ### Inspiration from the Tableau community

-Here are some vizzes you may want to check out for inspiration.
+Here are some vizzes to check out for inspiration.

+Your content may be different but focus on the choices the authors have made in presenting the data, what would you do differently?
+And what aspects would you like to emulate?

 <a href='https://public.tableau.com/app/profile/yuzo.tokutani/viz/VizMario/Mario'>
   <img src = "https://public.tableau.com/thumb/views/VizMario/Mario" width="30%">